adamayres/li-rnr-app/README.md

 alias gulp='node --harmony `which gulp`' ulimit -n 10000
 ```
 4.)
-After change the `.bash_profile` start a new terminal and run the following commands:
+Start a new terminal and run the following commands:

 ```bash
 # Install gulp globally